Maria7F/TLC-trip-record-data/README.md

 #### Question/need:
+* predict most pickup zone
+* pridict the time of the trip
+* is the price differ between taxi and lyft?
+* can you predict the price of the trip?
+* lyft founded in 2012 how does it looks in line plot comparing it with uber and taxi through the years?

+#### EDA
 * visualize the average yellow trip per day 2019-10
 * visualize the average green trip per day 2019-10
 * visualize the average FHV trip per day 2019-10